 Shaping the twentieth century

-Remarque was a great and popular writer for over four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.
+Remarque was a great and popular writer for more than four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.

 When we say "influential", we don't mean only in the book's influence on other authors (although it did set the standard for writing about war in the twentieth century), but in its impact on the world's people and even on their governments.
 It's the one fictional work of the era that we might say has affected history.
 There is no telling how many readers and leaders were moved by the book to become anti-militaristic.

 This pervasive effect is what elevates Remarque's first novel into being an icon of the modern world above his many other worthy works.

 A sequel, The Road Back (1931, also translated as The Way Back), follows surviving soldiers of the earlier novel into chaotic, postwar Germany.
 It too was made into a film.

 An opponent of the rising Nazis in Germany, Remarque left Germany in 1932 for Switzerland.
 In his homeland his books were burnt and censored and he was stripped of citizenship.
 In 1939 he moved to the United States and eventually became an American citizen, though he returned to Switzerland after the Second World War.

 He continued to set his stories amidst European upheaval.
 Three Comrades (1937) is a strongly anti-fascist story of three disillusioned soldiers in Germany after the first world war.
 A Hollywood movie based on it the next year deleted political content, such as book-burnings and anti-Semitism, to produce an inoffensive romantic story.
 (F. Scott Fitzgerald worked on the screenplay until it was taken away from him.)